Ubud Food Festival: Unmissable Tips And Best Things to Eat

 7. Catch Some of the Talks and Interviews

 Beyond the food itself, Ubud Food Festival is also a space for conversation and storytelling.
 The talks and interviews bring together chefs, writers, activists, producers, farmers, and food innovators to discuss topics ranging from sustainability and indigenous ingredients to regional food traditions and the future of Indonesian cuisine.
+Even attending a few sessions can add valuable cultural context to the dishes and dining experiences you’ll encounter throughout the festival.

 Festival Highlights We’re Excited About in 2026